mvolkmann/blog/src/smalltalk.md

 It also uses an embossed font for the label.

-A way to fix this, suggested by Mariano Montone, is to create a subclass of `PluggableButtonMorph` that does the following:
+A way to fix this, suggested by Mariano Montone, is to create a subclass of `PluggableButtonMorph` as follows:

 1. Define the following new class: